UtrechtUniversity/yoda-external-user-service/yoda_eus/templates/mail/README.txt

 invitation.txt            - sent to external users
 invitation-sent.txt       - sent to group managers
-activation-succesful.txt  - sent to external users
+activation-successful.txt - sent to external users
 invitation-accepted.txt   - sent to group managers

 To enable HTML mails, provide '.html' versions of the above e-mails *in